elektrofon/patchOS/BUILD.md

 $ vagrant up && vagrant halt && vagrant up
 ```

-First time setup will take about 1 hour on a decent laptop.
+First time setup will take about 1 hour on a half decent laptop.
 The reason for halting and upping is to load any new kernel updates that was installed when upgrading Arch Linux.

 ### 3. Build patchOS